Business Bank Accounts

 Who offers business bank accounts in the UK?

 Most of the major high street banks offer business bank accounts.
-This means you can use branch facilities for paying in money or ironing out problems.
+This means you can use branch facilities to pay in money or sort out problems.
 If you're already with a traditional bank, you may prefer to stick with your existing bank when you open a business account.

 However, there's a new breed of online business banks that offer a range of integrated services, more flexibility and app-based mobile banking.
 They're often cheaper, and you can scale services to fit your business.